-It is often quite complex and time consuming to get a data science project off the ground.
-So I am sharing some of my thoughts and my checklist for what needs to be in place to get a project started.
+It is often quite complex and time-consuming to get a data science project off the ground.
+So I am sharing some of my thoughts and my checklist for what needs to be in place to get a data science project started.

 I would advise the following approach: a series of calls to establish requirements, followed by a kickoff meeting for data exploration, followed by a couple of weeks for both sides to get everything together that they need to get the project started.

 Discuss what the client is trying to achieve.
-Often a client will want to define which ML approach is needed, without first stepping back and asking if ML is even necessary and what they want to achieve.
+Often a client will want to define which machine learning approach is needed, without first stepping back and asking if machine learning is even necessary and what they want to achieve.

 If possible, obtain a sample of data in advance as a sanity check.
 Without seeing the data we cannot say if the project will be possible or not.